kimothokamau/kimothokamaublog/content/blog/sendtobinance/index.md

 ## Introduction

-In this guide ,I demonstrate how to send bitcoins from [localbitcoins] to [binance].
+In this guide ,I demonstrate how to send bitcoins from localbitcoins to binance.
 There is different reasons to send bitcoins to binance but in this example, the motivation is to create a 'bitcoin-backed' USD wallet to enable you store your savings in USD rather than your local currency.

+It assumes that:
++ You have a binance account.
+If not ,click [here](/signup-binance)
++ You have bitcoins in the account you want to send bitcoins from.
+If not, click [here](/buy-bitcoin-lbc)
++ You have a localbitcoins account.
+If not, click [here](signup-lbc)

 ### Step 1 - Login to localbitcoins account

 Login to your [localbitcoins](https://localbitcoins.com/?ch=11uzd) account.
 How do I login?
 [Remind me](/signup-lbc/#Step-7)

 ### Step 2 - Go to wallet